Summer Baby Names: The Ultimate Guide

 Summer Names for Girls

-Summer names for girls include sweet and sunny destination names such as Bronte, Capri and Prairie, which have a beachy, bohemian feel.
+Summer names for girls include sweet and sunny destination names that capture the excitement of a vacation.
+Bronte, Capri and Bali have a beachy, bohemian feel, while Vienna, Adelaide, and Sedona feel totally stylish.

-Girl names with connections to the ocean also work well for summer babies.
-Fresh examples include Anahita and Naia, both the names of water deities, and Coco and Palmer, which conjure up imagery of idyllic island getaways.
+Girl names with connections to the ocean also work for summer babies.
+Fresh examples include Anahita and Naia, both the names of water deities, but there's also the elegant Cordelia, the intriguing Nerissa and Kinvara, and the playful Tallulah and Nixie.

 Here, a selection of beautiful summer baby names for girls.